AI Research · Workplace Strategy

 CHRO

-How many hours your people get back, and how to spend them well.
+How many hours your people get back, the capability gap that sets the pace, and how to spend the time well.

 Head of Real Estate